 Together with Management, the Board continues to identify opportunities relevant to the long-term success of the Company.
-The Board considers ESG factors as one of the top priorities in SFL's business strategy and drives the materiality assessment.
-The board also sets the direction for SFL's sustainability strategies.
+The Board considers ESG factors as one of the priorities in SFL's business strategy, thus driving the materiality assessment.
+The Board also sets the direction for SFL's sustainability strategies.

-This year, we re-validated the material ESG factors that were identified previously as of high importance to our business and stakeholders.
+This year, SFL re-validated the material ESG factors that were identified previously as of high importance to our business and stakeholders.
 The Sustainability Steering Committee ("SSC") continues to support the Board in overseeing the management and monitoring of these factors.
-The considerations and priorities taken into account in choosing the relevant material ESG factors focus on the development of our business, the well-being of our employees, the experience of our customers, and the impacts to our environment.
+The considerations and priorities taken into account in choosing the relevant material ESG factors focus on the development of our business, the wellbeing of our employees, the experience of our customers, and the impacts to our environment.

-In this Report, we are proud to share our sustainability approach as well as our sustainability progress for the financial year ended 31 December 2021.
-This year, we have enhanced our Report by deepening our performance disclosures as well as demonstrating our commitment of safeguarding our stakeholders especially during the COVID-19 pandemic.
+In this Report, we are proud to share our sustainability approach as well as our sustainability progress for the financial year ended 31 December 2022.
+This year, we have enhanced our Report by deepening our performance disclosures and demonstrating our commitment to sustainability by reducing water and energy consumption compared to previous years.